She’s secretly loved her best friend’s

 But she’d know if Abby liked you that way.
 That’s what chicks always talk about.
 The guys they’re interested in.

 Naw, screw that.
 He couldn’t wrap his mind around it and he didn’t want to try.
 “You’re high, and I mean it this time.
 You’re smoking something.”
 Abby had never made a move—never even hinted around that she was interested in him that way.
 And from his experience with women, once they were interested, they clung like a soaking wet sheet to bare skin.
-The though of Abby being like that around him, and not the fun-loving girl he’d grown up with…it would be like losing a limb.
+The thought of Abby being like that around him, and not the fun-loving girl he’d grown up with… It would be like losing a limb.
 An important limb like a leg or his right arm.
 He might get by with losing the left, but—

 Misty pinched him again, snapping him out of his morbid comparison.
 “Matt, she told me.
 Hell, she’s been telling me since we were in elementary school.
 When I was scribbling Buchanan behind my name, she was writing Evans behind hers.
 Listen, I’m only telling you because I’m hoping she’s going to ask you out, and you better—”